chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/acolyte.md

 aliases: ["Acolyte"]
 ---
 # Acolyte
 *Source: Monster Manual p.
-342, Journeys through the Radiant Citadel.
+342, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 Acolytes are junior members of a clergy, usually answerable to a priest.
 They perform a variety of functions in a temple and are granted minor spellcasting power by their deities.